• Home

 Source: Coast Store

-Also sometimes known as ‘plumeria’, frangipanis are famous for their beautiful flower blossoms and unmistakable fragrance.
-The frangipani is a small, deciduous tree that produces waxy flowers.
+Also sometimes known as Plumeria, frangipanis are famous for their beautiful flower blossoms and unmistakable fragrance.
+Frangipani are small, deciduous trees that produce waxy flowers.

 These flowers appear in clusters at the end of the branches and are typically white, with a yellow centre.
 Flowers can also be pink through to a deep crimson colour.